Hazards of Hiring

 In the many e-mails I received about that column, one of the most common questions was why didn't I list any hiring mistakes.
-"Eric, is it possible that you have simply never made a mistake in a hiring
+"Eric, is it possible that you have simply never made a mistake in a hiring decision?"

-not tell.
+Au contraire, I've made plenty.
+But those are stories I would rather not tell.
 It is one thing for me to air my own idiocy in public, but quite another thing for me to recount tales that might hurt someone else.